Bronze comes to Greece

 Bronze is a metal that is a mixture of a little tin and a lot of copper.
-It was invented in West Asia, where copper was smelted as early as 6000 BC, and during the 3000s BCexperiments showed that adding tin to the copper made it harder: that is bronze.
+It was invented in West Asia, where copper was smelted as early as 6000 BC, and during the 3000s BC experiments showed that adding tin to the copper made it harder: that is bronze.

 But bronze was very expensive, too.
 Copper wasn’t so hard to get, but traders had to bring tin on donkeys from far away in central Europe (modern Austria).
 So only the richer or stronger people could afford bronze tools or weapons.
 Soon a real class system started to develop, where the richer people nearly always married each other and not the poorer people, and it was always these richer people who were in charge.

-One way archaeologists can tell that there is a class of rich people whose children inherit their wealth is by finding graves with children buried in them who have gold jewelry and bronze tools and weapons with them.
+One way archaeologists can tell that there is a class of rich people whose children inherit their wealth is by finding graves with children buried in them who have gold jewelry and bronze tools and weapons and many beads with them.
 Can you see why this shows us that there was a rich class?

 Lerna is an example of an Early Bronze Age village that has been excavated.
 Like Dimini, Lerna had a big house in the center, at the top of the hill, which may have been the house of the chief.
-This house is called the House of the Tiles, because it had clay tiles for the roof.
+We call this house the House of the Tiles, because it had clay tiles for the roof.